MountainGray/advent/README.md

 # :christmas_tree: Advent of Code

+**Advent 2021 is currently live!!**

-The Repo Containing all my solutions to the [Advent of Code](https://adventofcode.com/) challenges I have attempted.
+This repository contains my solutions to problems from [Advent of Code](https://adventofcode.com/)
-Listed below are the days I have currently solved.

-## Advent 2021 is currently live

-Solutions may not be polished yet.
-I am currently solving them in Python for speed, then julia/go/javascript/elixr for fun

 ## Highlights